 This classic long hairstyle looks great on women of all ages.
 The layers around the face fall softly and are easily curled back with a large barrel curling iron.

-Like Denise said, our hair tends to thin and loose strength as we age.
+Like Denise said, our hair tends to thin and lose strength as we age.
 If you still have thick hair and want to wear it straight, think about a side part that is more flattering for the features.
 This is a chic and sophisticated hairstyle that can be worn by women of all ages.

 Do you love your long hair?
 What products do you use to keep it looking healthy?
 Do you have any questions for Denise about long hair styles for older women?
 Please join the conversation.